How to stand out from your competition: Part II

 Omnistar:

-An interesting alternative; its starting price is below $ 50 and its also a pretty complete service.
+An interesting alternative; its starting price is below $ 50 and it’s also a pretty complete service.
 It has a friendly interface which makes it more pleasant to use.

 The other alternative to creating our affiliate program is much faster but at the cost of greatly sacrificing the detail and access level of our affiliates.
 There are different platforms on the market that you can use that take care of offering your products to your database of publishers who are divided into areas of interest, which means you avoid guess work.